Bill 48, 2020: Red Tape Reduction Implementation Act (No. 2)

 AUMA provided a written submission to Municipal Affairs on the proposed changes to the MGA following participation in confidential stakeholder engagement sessions held in August 2020.
 The impacts of the proposed amendments were further analyzed after the release of Bill 48.

 Bill 25, 2019: Red Tape Reduction Implementation Act

-The first set of red tape reduction changes to the MGA have been outlined in Bill 25 which was introduced in the Legislature on November 18, 2019.
-They are intended to come into force on January 1, 2020.
+The first set of red tape reduction changes to the MGA were outlined in Bill 25 which was introduced in the Legislature on November 18, 2019.
+They came into force on January 1, 2020.
 The amendments fall into four general categories.

 - Amendments related to Intermunicipal Collaboration Frameworks (ICFs):

 - simplify reporting requirements;

 - authorize adoption by resolution;

 - focus content on intermunicipal services only;

 - limit scope of arbitration and clarify arbitration process; and

 - allow ICFs to be completed without an Intermunicipal Development Plan (IDP) where there is mutual agreement.